Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 Can You Trust Buyer's Guides?

 As a user (potential buyer), I think you can trust all the major BGs – at least in the sense that you can find nearly all relevant suppliers there.
-They have large databases and generally no reason to exclude any suppliers – only that they have to limit the number of displayed products of non-paying suppliers in order to maintain an incentive for paying.
+They have large databases and generally no reason to exclude any suppliers – only that they have to limit the number of displayed products of non-paying suppliers to maintain an incentive for paying.

 As an advertiser, you should be very vigilant.
 In particular, the value of the obtained advertising – and thus the cost which can be justified – depends substantially on the ability of a resource to generate leads, and to some extent to support your branding.
-And that of course depends on their popularity, which however is not so easy to assess.
+And that, of course, depends on their popularity, which, however, is not so easy to assess.
 I would like to make you aware of some critical issues:

 - The operators try to prove a great popularity by publishing impressive web traffic data.
 First of all, however, there is usually no way of checking whether those data are correct; they might be totally inflated.
 Only, you can (and should!) at least check the plausibility with some tests for the search engine ranking – basically just do some number of web searches (e.g. “buy femtosecond laser”).
 You will presumably confirm that the domains on which the major BG are operated have some modest ranking, while the ranking of the BGs themselves is in most cases very poor (except for our one!).
 It is then hardly possible that they have much traffic, unless they are intensely linked from more popular parts of the same website, which they usually are not (again except for our one).

-- Second, a closer look often reveals that the given data don't tell you much.
+- Second, a closer look often reveals that the given data does not tell you much.
 For example, it is often not revealed to what exactly the traffic numbers apply – possibly to a whole website, largely containing things which have no significant relation to the BG.
 In most cases (not in our case!), it is not revealed how much traffic the BG itself has, and how much overall traffic it directs to suppliers.
-But that is exactly what would be relevant for you!
+But that is precisely what would be relevant for you!

 At least after having started with paid entries, you should check yourself what is most relevant for you: the incoming traffic on your web server.
 You should at least study statistics on how many visits you obtain from different web domains.
 If possible, compare that with what they claim and draw your own conclusions.
 If you cannot check such things yourself, ask your IT department to do it for you.

 To give you a flavor, I show you some statistics of an example case in the table below.
 It shows that one of our advertising customers started getting substantial traffic when beginning with paid entries in the RP Photonics Buyer's Guide.
-Receiving over 100 high-quality website visits per month creates a big value – very easily justifying the cost.
+Receiving over 100 high-quality website visits per month creates a great value – easily justifying the cost.
 The same customer gets much less traffic from other resources – even from those where he pays much more.

 Criteria for the Usefulness for Finding Suppliers